howdyai/botkit/packages/docs/reference/core.md

 <a name="addGotoDialog"></a>
 ### addGotoDialog()
-Cause the current dialog to replace itself with another dialog.
+Cause the current dialog to handoff to another dialog.
 The parent dialog will not resume when the child dialog completes.
+However, the afterDialog event will not fire for the parent dialog until all child dialogs complete.

 **Parameters**